Germany, Germany: What to pack, what to wear, and when to go [2023]

 • Voltage step down adapter

-A plug adapter that supports outlet types C and F. It's important that you pick the right kind.
-Most adapters currently being sold are simply plug changers and require your electronics to change the voltage themselves.
-If your electronics can't do that they could get fried.
+A plug adapter that supports outlet types C and F. Check that you pick the necessary kind.
+Most adapters on sale are just plugs and require your electronics to convert the voltage themselves.
+If yours can't do that they could burn up.
 This one should work in most areas.

 • Luggage scale to avoid fees